Bot-Zavod/parent-bot/README.md

 # parent-bot
-Super Parent Bot help parents to find a game ti play with a child
+Super Parent Bot help parents to find a game to play with a child